René Oliveira

-René Oliveira is an attorney and former Democratic member of the Texas House of Representatives.
-He was first elected to represent the 37th District in 1981.
+René Orlando Oliveira (March 14, 1955 – January 23, 2024) was an American attorney and politician.
+He was a Democratic member of the Texas House of Representatives.
+He was first elected to represent the 37th district in 1981.
 After losing a 1986 bid for the Texas State Senate, he was out of office from 1987 until he regained his seat in the Texas House in the 1990 election.

-Oliveira was defeated for reelection in the May 2018 primary runoff election by Alex Dominguez.
+Oliveira was arrested and charged for driving under the influence in April 2018.
+He was defeated for re-election in the May 2018 primary runoff election by Alex Dominguez.

+Oliveira died on January 23, 2024, at the age of 68.

 Texas House of Representatives

 Oliveira served on the Business & Industry Committee, which he chaired; the State Affairs Committee; and the Redistricting Committee.
-He is a former chairman of the House Ways and Means Committee.
+He was a one time chairman of the House Ways and Means Committee.